moonshot-nagayama-pj/public-documents/timing-regimes/timing-regimes-in-quantum-networks.md

 Some of these can only be achieved using high-quality hardware, while others are software tasks.
 Detailed analysis of these regimes will affect core software design in each network node type.

-# Hong-Ou-Mandel Effect
+# Interferometric Stabilization (A) and Photon Wave Packet Overlap (B) timing regimes

 Entanglement distribution in quantum networks is performed by entanglement swapping (ES) on photonic qubits.
 Central to photonic ES is the Hong-Ou-Mandel (HOM) interference [1,2], regardless of the photonic qubit encoding or of the particular protocol implementing photonic ES.
-In this section, we give a brief overview of this effect.
+We begin by giving a brief overview of this effect, and discuss how interferometric stabilization (A) and photon wave packet overlap (B) timing regimes rely on it.

 Consider two photons incident on a beamsplitter (BS) with reflectivity $\eta$.
 We label the input modes $a$ and $b$.
-The output modes of the BS are labelled with $a$ and $b$ as well, with the understanding that if output mode $a$ corresponds to input mode $a$ being transmitted.
+The output modes of the BS are labelled with $a$ and $b$ as well, with the understanding that output mode $a$ corresponds to the input mode $a$ being transmitted.
 Similarly for output mode $b$, as shown in the Figure below.
 <p align="center">
   <img src="https://github.com/moonshot-nagayama-pj/playground/blob/main/michal/HOM.png"/>